View-my-Git-Lab-krafi/type-tiles/README.md

 ##### Type Tiles is a typing game that is inspired by Piano Tiles.
 Besides seeing a motivating lecture or listening to your favorite music, it is an enjoyable and entertaining strategy for improving your typing speed.
 With Type Tiles, you can set a YouTube link to play music or any other video content, and the game will adjust the pace of the tiles based on the rhythm of the music.

+# Do you want to play this game?

+## On linux
+Here is the Bin format [Click here](https://drive.google.com/file/d/1dgcf28I7uZ6pA7EiYkn8ksuLnbw6gB1g/view?usp=sharing)

+## On windows
+Here is the Bin format [Click here](https://drive.google.com/file/d/1VUsLeqsocYaWnmE3UqSsh3glnRwmmVzL/view?usp=share_link)

+Recommended to run as administrator.

 Features
 Type Tiles comes with the following features: